Ruby on Rails basics [4d]

 - You can skip the testing exercises.
 There will be a later card to learn testing.
 We're also mostly using different testing frameworks and writing different types of tests than the tutorial.

-Gemfile, look for this line and delete it:
+Gemfile, check if this line exists and if so, delete it:

 Write your own controller